AhEsmaeili79/Account_balance/README.md

 ## Overview

-The **Account Balance Management System** is a comprehensive web application built with Django that allows users to manage their financial transactions effectively.
+The **Account Balance Management System** is a comprehensive,Responsive web application built with Django that allows users to manage their financial transactions effectively.
 This system features a user-friendly dashboard, profile management, transaction tracking, custom and default categories, and detailed financial reporting.
 It utilizes Bootstrap for styling and JavaScript for enhanced interactivity.

 ### Features